bcgov/bcgwcat/README.md

 <!-- [![Travis build status](https://travis-ci.org/bcgov/rems2aquachem.svg?branch=master)](https://travis-ci.org/bcgov/rems2aquachem) -->
 <!-- badges: end -->

-The goal of `rems2aquachem` is to provide a quick and painless way of converting EMS data into a format compatible with AquaChem.
+The goal of `rems2aquachem` is to provide easy access to EMS data as well as tools specific to those working with groundwater such as:

+-   General Shiny GUI
+-   Converting data to a format for importing into AquaChem
+-   Providing new charge balance calculations
+-   Calculating water types
+-   Scoring water quality
+-   Piperplots and Stiff plots

-Data is first downloaded with BC Govs [`rems`](http://github.com/bcgov/rems) package, then formatted for use by AquaChem.
+Data is first downloaded with BC Govs [`rems`](http://github.com/bcgov/rems) package, then formatted for use by AquaChem and the other tools provided

 ## Installation steps